willwade/pylm/README.md

 > python example.py
 ```

+**Notes**

+- Something is wrong with my PPM library.
+Its continually predicting the same ids no matter the context.
+I don't get it.

 ## Test Utility (and Demo of Character or Word prediction)

 A simple test driver [language_model_driver.py](language_model_driver.py) can be used to check that the model behaves using Python 3+.
 The